saintjohnsnorthwesternmilitaryacademy/2018FallSurvivalGuide/README.md

         * lacrosse: If football is the Army Lacrosse is the Marine Corp, lots of running and screaming.
         * Baseball: If you are new to the sport you will be placed on JV unless you have natural talent     (America's Favorite past time)
         * Track and Field: If you feel like you can run jump and sprint this is the basic human function for you
+        *  Track and Field: You likke throughtin stuff, you like running then their you go